 The Yin Yang is the cornerstone of TCM.
 Yin is the negative energy while Yang is the positive energy.
 According to Chinese medicine, optimal health and well-being can only be attained if these two forces are in equilibrium.
 According to TCM practices, certain herbs that nourish the Yin should be taken regularly for optimal functioning of the respiratory, immune, circulatory and nervous systems.
 These Yin supporting herbs include Astragalus root and Ginseng for the lung and spleen health.
 Lycium root to boost the circulation and circulatory system.
 Shisandra berry fruits to improve energy and Dang qui root to boost the immune system.

 To attain a healthy balance of Yin and Yang forces, you need to nourish the Yang as well.
-The Yang is directly associated with the urinary, hepatic, digestive and pancreatic systems and when you nourish it, you directly promote proper functionality of these systems.
+The Yang is directly associated with the urinary, hepatic, digestive and pancreatic systems and when you nourish it, you directly promote proper functioning of these systems.

 Specific herbs that nourish the yang include Bupleurum for liver health and Hawthorn fruit for the digestive tract.
 Perilla leaf is and herb used for relaxation and Tangerine rinds promote healthy breathing.